thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 #### Edit subscription

-To modify a subscription, select the Pencil icon located in the respective row to open the dialog _Edit subscription_.
+To modify a subscription, select the edit icon located in the respective row to open the dialog _Edit subscription_.
 After making necessary changes,  remember to confirm by clicking on the _Save_ button.

 Please note that if you modify an existing subscription while the client is connected, TBMQ will first unsubscribe from the existing topic before subscribing to the updated one.